marxin/texi2rst-generated/sphinx/gcc/extensions-to-the-c-language-family/how-to-use-inline-assembly-language-in-c-code.rst

   This is part of the GCC manual.
   For copying conditions, see the GPL license file

+.. index:: asm keyword, assembly language in C, inline assembly language, mixing assembly language and C

 .. _using-assembly-language-with-c:

-.. index:: asm keyword

-.. index:: assembly language in C

-.. index:: inline assembly language

-.. index:: mixing assembly language and C

 How to Use Inline Assembly Language in C Code
 *********************************************